oracle/oracle-linux/oci-provision/README.md

 This small project illustrates usage of the OCI CLI to create instances from the _Platform_ catalog or the _Marketplace_.

 # Prerequisites
-1. A computer running Linux or OS-X.
+1. A computer running Linux or macOS.
 1. [OCI CLI](https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/cliinstall.htm) installed and configured.

 # Background information